ARTHUR RALPH COGSWELL, JR., FAIA (1930-2010)

 Around 1973 - The Murray and Anne Sylvia Bonder Residence, 170 Autumn Drive, on Holt Lake in Smithfield NC.
 Commissioned 1971.
 Sold to Richard S. and Irene K. Robinson in 1980.
 A dispute with Raleigh Federal Savings and Loan over the financing for the Robinsons made it to the NC Court of Appeals in 1982.
 Sold in 1992 to Gary W. and Karen P. Lyon.

 1974 - The Ann Paige Richardson and Tom Massengale Residence, 1503 Arboretum Drive, Chapel Hill.
 Project architect, Toby Savage.
-1980 addition by Joe Sam Queen of Waynesville; project architect Steve Arnaudin, bottom two photos.
+1980 addition by Joe Sam Queen of Waynesville with project architect Steve Arnaudin, bottom two photos.
 Sold in 2001 to David and Deborah Threadgill.
-Sold in 2014 to Carla Valetich and Andrew Leeb; they changed the exterior color.
+Sold in 2014 to Carla Valetich and Andrew Leeb, who changed the exterior color.
+Sold in 2019 to Christian and Amelia Fisher-Starzynski.

 1975 - The Joseph and Marjorie Davis Vacation House, 1116 Falling Stream, on Lake Trace in Sanford NC.
 Gated community, not accessible to the public.
 Sold in 1992 to James and Barbara Davison.
 Sold in 1994 to Tom and Luhan DeRemer who added a detached garage and completely renovated the house.
 2300 square feet.
 Sold in 2011 to Brooks and Michael Davino.